juliobbv-p/juliobbv-p.github.io/src/projects.md

 At [GitHub](https://github.com), I worked for the GitHub Actions team on these things (among others):
 - Helped refactor [Azure Pipelines Agent](https://github.com/microsoft/azure-pipelines-agent) codebase into the initial version of the [Actions Runner](https://github.com/actions/runner), which included renaming and cleaning up legacy components.
-- Assessed the best Azure database solution for an upcoming "private cloud" product (never saw the light :slightly_frowning_face:)
+- Assessed the best Azure database solution for an upcoming "private cloud" product (never saw the light 🙁)
 - Leveraged my knowledge from Azure DevOps to develop essential "Live Site Incident" infrastructure.
 I'm proud of a query that detected anomalies in stored procedure performance (total execution time and number of rows read/written) that managed to capture bad regressions just minutes after deploying database updates.